List of He-Man and the Masters of the Universe characters: Sssqueeze

-Sssqueeze is an anaconda-type Snake Man who possesses long snake-like arms.
+Sssqueeze is an anaconda-like Snake Man who possesses long snake-like arms.

-He only appears in the 2002 version of the cartoon because the original 1980s cartoon ended when his figure was released.
+He only appears in the 2002 version of the series because the original 1980s series ended when his figure was released.
 In the 2002 series, the palms of his hands became snake-like heads when Sssqueeze's arms are extended.
 Sssqueezes is sometimes called Tanglor in certain media, which was his original prototype name.

-In the Masters of the Universe Classics toyline, Sssqueeze serves as one of King Hiss' chief lieutenants.
+In the Masters of the Universe Classics toyline, Sssqueeze was original Shazzz.
+He serves as one of King Hiss's chief lieutenants.

 Sssqueeze was voiced by Brian Dobson in the 2002 series.

-NOTE: Sssqueeze was No.9 in 10 Weird Masters Of The Universe Action Figures From The 1980s.
+Sssqueeze was ranked No. 9 in 10 Weird Masters Of The Universe Action Figures From The 1980s.

 Terroar

 First appearing the Masters of the Universe Classics toyline, Terroar is a sound being from Melodian who was exiled for his evil deeds.
 When the spacecraft containing him crashed into Eternia's Ice Mountains, he was inert for a millennia until a skirmish between the Evil Warriors, the Horde, and the Snake Men freed them.
 Terroar systematically assimilated the characteristics of their warriors where he assumed a purple-skinned hybrid appearance where he has the head of Whiplash, the extending neck, torso, left arm, and tail of Rattlor, the right arm and shoulder of Trap Jaw, and the legs and boots of Mosquitor.
 The Evil Warriors, the Horde, and the Snake Men confronted Terroar who unleashed his devastating roar that brought them to their knees.
 King Hiss became impressed with Terroar's talents and prevented Quick Flick from slaying him.
 Lord Gr'asp later found Terroar in the Ice Valley of Death.
-Upon remembering King Hiss' kindness, Terroar sided with the Snake Men.
+Upon remembering King Hiss's kindness, Terroar sided with the Snake Men.
 Plasmor, Slamurai, and Strobo later discovered that Terroar had a weakness to prolonged light exposure.

 Tung Lashor

-Tung Lashor is a python-type Snake Man who possesses a super-long extending tongue.
+Tung Lashor is a python-like Snake Man who possesses a super-long extending tongue.
 He appears in the She-Ra: Princess of Power animated series as a member of the Horde.
-In the episode Gateway to Trouble, he works with Skeletor and Modulok to make the gate maker.
-The original He-Man cartoon had ceased production when his figure was released.
+The original He-Man series had ceased production when his figure was released.

 In the 2002 animated series Masters of the Universe vs. The Snakemen, Tung Lashor is a member of the Snake Men.
 A recurring gag in the 2002 series is that Tung Lashor's tongue would occasionally get cut off and grow back by the next appearance.

 In the 2018 animated series She-Ra and the Princesses of Power, Tung Lashor is leader of the Crimson Wasteland Snake Men before he was defeated by Catra who left him in quicksand and took his men.

 In the Masters of the Universe Classics toyline, Tung Lashor is depicted as having venom on this tongue.
+Like Rattlor, Tung Lashor defected to the Evil Horde.

 Tung Lashor was voiced by George DiCenzo in the 1980s series, Michael Donovan in the 2002 series, and Jake Eberle in She-Ra and the Princesses of Power.